CScones/steam-library-reviews/README.md

 ### Reviews keep refreshing constantly

 That usually means the DOM observer is reacting to the plugin's own DOM updates.
-The working fix is to ignore mutations inside the injected review block and avoid rerendering unchanged app state.[cite:666][cite:667][cite:672]
+The working fix is to ignore mutations inside the injected review block and avoid rerendering unchanged app state.

 ### The game info panel looks dim again